 If liability is not accepted

 The Allianz case manager will notify the employer and worker of the liability decision verbally and advise the worker of their right to appeal the decision either through informal negotiation with the insurer, or by lodging a formal application for conciliation.
 All parties will subsequently be advised in writing of Allianz’s decision and the process if the decision is disputed.
+Please refer to our internal dispute resolution process for more information.

 |Step 7.
 (Worker & employer step)||If liability is accepted, all relevant accounts and requests for wage reimbursements should be sent promptly to Allianz for payment.|